symfony/symfony-docs/cookbook/configuration/external_parameters.rst

 Constants
 ---------

-The container has support for setting constants to parameters.
+The container also has support for setting PHP constants as parameters.
 To take advantage of this feature, map the name of your constant  to a parameter key, and define the type as ``constant``.

     .. code-block:: xml